For the few geeky people among the visitors to this website who

 intervention.
 Thank you again, Apple.

-- Netflix finally began sending me a workable spreadsheet in 2H22 which I use to generate the English AD page and the Foreign AD page.
+- Netflix finally began sending me a workable spreadsheet in 2H22 which I use to generate the English AD page and the spin-off of a huge number of titles to the non-Engish AD page.
 Before this, I had to look up each title individually for 7 years!

 - Paramount+ (the former CBS All Access) is